Roadmap

 - Result pattern —

-Result<T, E>for error handling, never throw - Bun only — Bun runtime, bun:test, bun:sqlite.
-Not Node.js, not Jest, not Vitest.
+Result<T, E>for error handling, never throw - Bun only — Bun runtime,

 Where to contribute

-Section titled “Where to contribute”- New language profiles — Add a
+Section titled “Where to contribute”- New language profiles — add a

-LanguageProfileinpackages/core/src/language/profile.ts - New analysis tools — Add a tool adapter in
+LanguageProfileinpackages/core/src/language/profile.ts - New analysis tools — add a tool adapter in

-packages/core/src/verify/ - Linter parsers — Add output parsers in
+packages/core/src/verify/ - Linter parsers — add output parsers in

-packages/core/src/verify/linters/ - Skills — Write new SKILL.md files in
+packages/core/src/verify/linters/ - Skills — write new

-packages/docs/ - Bug reports and feature requests — Open a GitHub Issue
+packages/docs/ - Bug reports and feature requests — open a GitHub Issue

 Dogfooding